shsdk/shcf/readme.md

 Having seen a lot of shell scripts with functions being duplicated across
     scripts made me recognize a shell maintenance nightmare.
-A slight change in functionality on the main tool would mean changing a lot scripts.
+A slight change in functionality on the main tool would mean changing a lot of scripts.
     So I made a roughly similar functionality in  this framework so that only one function would be made and will simply be called in each script that needs it.
 Maintenance would be quickly and easy.